pol-puig/Game-Theory-Toolkit/README.md

 ## Future development

-* Add tool: Iterated elimination of weakly dominated strategies
+* Add tool: Iterated elimination of weakly dominated strategies.
 * Add tool: Rationalizable strategies.
-Marks on the matrix and finds solution (if exists)
+Marks on the matrix and finds solution (if exists).
 * Add tool: Pure security strategies (maxminimization).
-Find payoffs
+Find payoffs.
 * Add tool: Mixed security strategies.
-Plot and find probabilities
+Plot and find probabilities.
-* Improve overall 'badly' written code
+* Improve overall 'badly' written code.
-* Improve User Interface by making it more friendly and better color combining
+* Improve User Interface by making it more friendly and better color combining.
-* Add a database containing 'famous' games
+* Add a database containing 'famous' games.

 ## Known issues

-* Plot best response functions.
-For some special cases, functions are not correctly plotted
+* When plotting Nash Equilibria in mixed strategies, the main window freezes and is not possible to do anything before closing the figure window.